 First, you must assess your own competency.
 If you believe you are financially literate and want to help others, you might take the challenge posed by the professional services firm of PwC.

 PwC’s Earn Your Future Curriculum is composed of easy-to-follow lesson plans accompanied by interactive handouts.
 This curriculum provides students and educators with free and easy access to financial literacy education.
 The curriculum has certain modules which begin as early as kindergarten.
 You can download it, teach it, and share it.

 If you believe you and your children, no matter your ages, need education to improve your financial decision-making while planning for life events, consider using e-books, webinars or other tools to increase your knowledge base.
 You won’t be sorry you did.

 Our site has lots of information and tools to get you on your way to a better financial future.
-We have completed 2 e-books and are in the processes of completing 2 more.
-These e-books are written for any age and include:
+Tools include e-books such as

 “Let’s Meet Ms. Money” (a children’s picture book); and